Composite Sorting: Model

 \subsection{Environment}

 The economy is populated by risk-neutral workers and jobs.
-The workers differ in their skills which are indexed by a real number $x\in X\subseteq\mathbb{R}$.
-The set of worker skills $X$ contains a finite number $n$ of types $x_{1}<x_{2}<\dots<x_{n}$.
+The workers differ in skills indexed by $x$.
+The set of worker skills $X$ is a finite number $n$ of types $x_{1}<x_{2}<\dots<x_{n}$.
 Workers are distributed according to the cumulative distribution function $F(x)$.

-Jobs differ in their difficulty which is indexed by a real number $z\in Z\subseteq\mathbb{R}$.
-The set of job intensities $Z$ contains a finite number $m$ of types $z_{1}<z_{2}<\dots<z_{m}$.
-Jobs are distributed according to cumulative distribution function $G(z)$.
-Both the worker and the job distributions have finite support.
+Jobs differ in difficulty indexed by $z$.
+The set of occupations $Z$ is a finite number $m$ of occupation types $z_{1}<z_{2}<\dots<z_{m}$.
+Jobs are distributed according to the cumulative distribution function $G(z)$.\footnote{For our main results, it does not matter whether the distributions of workers and jobs are discrete or continuous.
+In order to avoid presenting non-essential technical details, we present all results in the simplest setting.}

-\textbf{Technology}.
 Firms produce a single good.
 Production requires one worker for each job.
-A firm with a job $z$ that employs a worker with skill $x$ produces output according to
+The surplus generated by a worker with skill $x$ in an occupation with complexity $z$ is:

-with $\gamma_{p}\geq0$.
-There are three terms in this technology specification.
-The first term $h(z)$ where $h'(z)>0$ reflects that a more difficult job $z$ produces more output and is thus more valuable, independent of the worker that fulfills the job.
-The second term $g(x)$ with $g'(x)>0$ reflects that a more skilled worker contributes more to production, independent of the job performed.
-The third term $\gamma_{p}\max(z-x,0)$ captures the idea that a worker with a skill $x$ that is lower than the job demand $z$ causes a loss of output.
+with $\gamma_{p}, \gamma_u \geq0$.
+There are four terms in this technology specification.
+The first term $\alpha(x)$ with $\alpha'(x)>0$ reflects that a more skilled worker contributes more to production, independent of the job.
+The second term $\theta(z)$ with $\theta'(z)>0$ reflects that a more difficult job $z$ produces more output independent of the worker that fulfills the job.
+The third and the fourth terms reflect the costs of skill gaps, which is the difference between worker skill $x$ and job complexity $z$.
+The third term $\gamma_{p}\max(z-x,0)$ reflects that a worker with a skill $x$ that is lower than the job complexity $z$ causes a loss of output.
 It is costly to have workers perform tasks for which they have limited talent.
+The fourth term $\gamma_{u}\max(x-z,0)$ reflects that workers with skills $x$ that exceed the job complexity $z$ are overqualified and need to be compensated for their utility cost (as in \citet{Rosen:1986}).